Polymer/old-docs-site/docs/polymer/polymer.md

 Computed properties are read-only: for example, setting the `square` property on `square-element` has no effect.

-You can publish a computed property like any other propery, by adding it to the `attributes` list or to the `publish` object.
+You can publish a computed property like any other property, by adding it to the `attributes` list or to the `publish` object.
 Any default value specified in the `publish` object is ignored.